 Are variable rates cheaper than fixed rates?

-As Canada's most populated province, Ontario has one of the hottest housing markets in the country, especially in Toronto and Ottawa.
-That means getting a great mortgage rate in Ontario is even more important than it is in other provinces.
+As Canada's most populous province, Ontario has one of the hottest housing markets in the country, especially in Toronto and Ottawa.
+That means that shopping around to get a great mortgage rate in Ontario is even more important than it is in other provinces.